 - Check exterior corners, making sure the two sides match up exactly and there are no gaps

 - Look for cracks or holes around outdoor water faucets

 - Make sure siding is properly aligned next to windows and chimneys

 - Search for gaps where siding or bricks meet your foundation

-An at-home energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, bring in a professional.
-Experts can do a comprehensive energy assessment, including a blower door test that can help find major sources of energy loss in your home, and let you know how to fix them for maximum energy efficiency.
+An at-home energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, call in a professional.
+Experts can conduct a comprehensive energy assessment, including a blower door test that can help find major sources of energy loss in your home, and let you know how to fix them for greater energy efficiency.
 Contact McElroy Service Experts in Grand Island for a professional energy assessment at 308-210-4398.